paultag/caseflow/doc/test/test-plan.md

   - Form 8 PDF is downloadable from page
   - Clicking Certify certifies the case in VACOLS
   - Clicking Certify certifies the case sends the user to a confirmation page
+  - Clicking Certify uploads the Form 8 to VBMS
+  - If uploading the Form 8 to VBMS fails, the user gets an error page and the case is marked as uncertifiable

 ### View a case with an non-existent BFKEY